regata-jinr/DeploymentSystem/README.md

 File 'D:\...\TestAutoUpdateRepo\Releases\TestAutoUpdateRepo-1.2.7-full.nupkg' has started async upload ...
 ~~~

-And the result will be github release:
+You will see the result on your github release page:

 ![](https://sun9-48.userapi.com/c858120/v858120001/199759/6_AQ3XspfEc.jpg)